Can you mop wood floors?

 - Boards that cup or swell

 - Squeaks and other noises

-Instead of a bucket of water and a mop, use a microfiber mop head to sweep up dirt and debris and a recommended hardwood floor cleaning solution.
+Instead of a bucket of water and a mop, here’s how to mop wood floors.
+Use a microfiber mop head to sweep up dirt and debris.
+Follow that up with a wet microfiber mop and spray with a recommended hardwood floor cleaning solution.

 Steam cleaners are not safe for wood floors